DPLATA/Guides-overviews-and-tutorials/Minikube-docker/README.md

 ```
 kubectl expose deployment expressdeployment --type=LoadBalancer --target-port=8080 --port=80
 ```
 Minikube won't assign an extrenal IP address for the service but in a cloud environment the kubernetes engine will assign one and port 80 (default http) will map to your app.
+And that's it, you are all done for deploying a docker image in a kubernetes cluster using Minikube.
+If you have any doubts you can try to contact me.
+I'm by no means the greatest kubernetes mind but sure I can try to help out! ;)

 ## Author